Federated Learning of Large Models at the Edge via Principal Sub-Model Training: Models and Hyperparameters

-\textbf{Effects of number of active clients. } We follow the same settings as in Table \ref{tab:hparam:resnet:homo} except that the number of active clients varies from $10$ to $30$ in each communication round.
-Similar as above, we vary the sub-model trained on clients from $0.2\times$ to $0.6\times$.
+We follow the same settings as in Table \ref{tab:hparam:resnet:homo} except that the number of active clients varies from $10$ to $30$ in each communication round.
+Similar to above, we vary the sub-model trained on clients from $0.2\times$ to $0.6\times$.
 Figure \ref{fig:accclients} shows the final server model accuracy on i.i.d and non-i.i.d datasets with $\alpha=0.1$.
 On i.i.d datasets, FL training with a different number of active clients does not significantly change the training performance.
 Furthermore, the accuracy gap between sub-model and full-model training is also almost the same, even though a less frequent sampling process is performed in training with fewer clients.
-However, on non-i.i.d datasets, the finaly accuracy increases with an increasing number of participating clients.
+However, on non-i.i.d datasets, the final accuracy increases with an increasing number of participating clients.
 Further, the performance gap between sub-model and full-model training also shrinks as more sampling processes are performed in each round.
 In practical edge settings, with plenty of devices such as smart-home devices connected, the performance gap can be possibly further shrunk.